sixpounder/tram/README.md

-A simple event bus that can be cloned and shared across threads
+A simple event bus that can be cloned and shared across threads.

+## Limitations

+At present the only limitation is the inability to use the same `EventBus` inside `on` blocks because it will lead to a deadlock.

-# Example
+## Example

 ```rust
 #[derive(PartialEq, Eq, Hash)]